jadecobra/python_tdd_exercises/source/calculator/calculator_iv.rst

         error_message
     )

   there has to be :ref:`a better way to test the calculator with inputs that are NOT numbers`, especially since I want to test the other data types - :ref:`booleans<what are booleans?>`, tuples_, :ref:`lists<what is a list?>` and :ref:`dictionaries<what is a dictionary?>`.
-I do not think I am ready to write 4 tests for each one.
+I do not think I am ready to write 4 :ref:`assertions<what is an assertion?>` for each one.

 ----